Office Romances

 We all know that office romances and affairs happen.
 They're certainly nothing new.
 What has changed, however, is the attitude of employers towards this conduct.
 In the past employers often turned a blind eye to what was going on.
-More recently, there have been attempts to ban office liaisons altogether.
+More recently, there have been attempts to ban office romances altogether and there are also widespread and conflicting opinions on whether or not office romances are a good or bad idea.

 The State of Relationships

-The last thing an employer (or even the head of a department) wants is to be caught in the fallout when an office romance goes sour.
+The last thing an employer (or even the head of a department) wants is to be caught in the fallout when office romances goes sour.
 Currently companies rarely prohibit relationships, but a few do place restrictions on situations where involved couples work together.So what is discouraged?
-For obvious reasons, manager-subordinate relationships are frowned on, and some will try and restrict couples from working in the same department or team (and possibly even on the same site).
+For obvious reasons, manager-subordinate relationships are frowned on, and some will try and restrict office romances from being conducted in the same department or team (and possibly even on the same site).
 Also, again for very obvious reasons, couples interviewing each other for a job isn't a good idea.

 The Solution